AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/classes/spellcaster-sidekick-tce.md

 The sidekick uses its spellcasting ability whenever a spell refers to that ability.
 In addition, it uses its spellcasting ability modifier when setting the saving throw DC for a spell it casts and when making an attack roll with one.

-<span class='abilityDc'>**Spell save DC**: 8 + your proficiency bonus + your Spellcasting modifier</span>
+<span class='abilityDc'>**Spell save DC**: your proficiency bonus + your Spellcasting</span>

-<span class='abilityAttackMod'>**Spell attack modifier**: your proficiency bonus + your Spellcasting modifier</span>
+<span class='abilityAttackMod'>**Spell attack modifier**: your proficiency bonus + your Spellcasting</span>

 #### Spellcasting Focus

 The sidekick can use a focus for its spells depending on the choice you made on the Spellcasting table.
-A Mage can use an arcane focus, a Healer can use a holy symbol, and a Prodigy can use an arcane focus or a [musical instrument](musical-instrument.md).
+A Mage can use an arcane focus, a Healer can use a holy symbol, and a Prodigy can use an arcane focus or a [musical instrument](03.PlayerLog&Handouts/Mechanics/CLI/items/musical-instrument.md).

 ### Ability Score Improvement (Level 4)